prank7/altcampus.school/posts/basic-communication-tips-for-beginner-developers.md

 ---
-title: 'Basic communication tips for beginner developers'
+title: 'Basic Communication Tips for Beginner Developers'
 description: "How to present yourself as a developer?
 How to fix your online presence?
 Basic remote working communication tips for software developers."
 date: '2020-18-02'
 blurb: How to present yourself as a developer?
 How to fix your online presence?
 Basic remote working communication tips for software developers.